es-progress/shell/docs/bin.md

 Usage: generate-moduli [BITS] [OUTPUT]

 Params:
 BITS               Comma-separated list of size of prime in bits to generate.
-Defaults to 4096,6144,7680,8192 OUTPUT             Output generated primes to this file, defaults to "DH_moduli" in current dir
+                   Defaults to 4096,6144,7680,8192
+OUTPUT             Output generated primes to this file.
+                   Defaults to "DH_moduli" in current dir
 ```

 ---